BONSAMURAIS/ystafdb/README.md

 ```

 ## Contributing
-All contributions should be via pull request, do not edit this package directly!.
+All contributions should be via pull request.
+Please do not edit this package directly!.